The small business beginners guide to SEO

 And these stats speak for themselves.

-• A Forrester study revealed 93% of all online experiences begin with a search engine, Google being the king
+A Forbes study revealed 93% of all online experiences begin with a search engine, Google being the king

 So surely this presents a robust business case why every business needs to invest heavily in SEO.
 But it rarely is this straight forward particularly for smaller businesses that can't afford the luxury of employing an SEO consultant.
 The good news is there are many things you can do that are easy to implement and you won't need to invest any budget.

-So here are our ten top tips that will make a massive difference to where you appear on search engines.
-We’ve implemented most of these for clients and seen a huge impact in just six months.
+So here are my ten top tips that will make a massive difference to where you appear on search engines.
+I’ve implemented most of these for clients and seen a huge impact across just six months.

 1. Know your keywords